Enter your email address below and subscribe to our newsletter

 rose pasta

-Rosé pasta is made by blending cream with rich tomato paste.
-It gained popularity in Italian bistros across the US and throughout the world.
-In particular, South Koreans adopted the recipe as a favorite culinary dish.
-Rosé pasta is a crowd-pleaser and sort of a fusion dish.
-Its creamy notes, velvety texture, and acidic flavours make this pasta dish a sublime experience.
+This creamy, delicious pasta features a beautiful pinkish-hued sauce made by blending cream with rich tomato paste.
+Rosé pasta has gained popularity in Italian bistros across the U.S. and around the world, particularly in South Korea, where it has become a favorite culinary dish.
+Known as a crowd-pleaser and a fusion dish, Rosé pasta offers creamy notes, a velvety texture, and a perfect balance of acidity, making it a delightful experience.

 Ingredients